-El Sol Science and Arts Academy believes that homework is beneficial to the students as a way of reinforcing the knowledge acquired in the classroom.
-Therefore, all students are required to complete and turn in the homework assigned to them by the classroom teachers.
-As appropriate, homework grades are modified based on students' individual needs (i.e. IEP, 504 Plans).
+El Sol Science and Arts Academy believes that homework can be beneficial to the students as a way of reinforcing the knowledge acquired in the classroom.
+Therefore, all students must complete and turn in the homework assigned to them by the classroom teachers.
+As appropriate, homework grades are modified based on students' individual needs (i.e., IEP (Individualized Education Plan), 504 Plans).
 Students are expected to turn in homework weekly for lower elementary (K - 2nd grade) and daily for upper elementary (3rd - 8th grade).

-Furthermore, we feel that the responsibilities for homework is shared jointly among teachers, parents, and students.
-Parents, please make sure that your child has a quiet place to complete homework without any interruptions.
-Students in third grade and above are asked to write their homework down in their agendas.
-For more details on the homework policy, please refer to the El Sol Academy Grading Policy on our website.
+Furthermore, we feel that the responsibility for homework is shared jointly among teachers, parents, and students.
+Parents, please ensure your child has a quiet place to complete homework without interruptions.